 Social work students at Elizabethtown College are engaged with clients from their very first social work class.
 Although our accreditation requirements only mandate 400 hours of field experience, our students graduate with over 700 hours of experience.
 The amount of experience that our students graduate with make them extremely qualified entry-level job applicants and graduate school candidates.
 Additionally, our students have the opportunity to complete internship experiences abroad, something that few social work programs in the country offer!

 In our three lower level classes, students complete a total of 45 hours of service learning.
-Sites vary and include after-school programs, a parenting program in Harrisburg, nursing homes and senior centers, and working with juvenile delinquents in Lancaster.
+Sites vary and include after-school programs, a parenting program in Harrisburg, nursing homes and senior centers.
 By working with local agencies, our students are able to learn more about the different populations with which they can work as social workers.

 In their junior year, students complete a 40-hour internship each semester in which they shadow a social worker in an area of social work that they select.
 This allows our students to continue to get information about the different areas of social work, gain practical experience in the field, as well as network with professionals.
 These shadowing experiences can open up other doors for additional internships or jobs for our students.